 How Dogs Changed Human Evolution

-horses and some of us have birds, bunnies, or reptiles.
-But as I have often written, every domestic species would happily return to the wild - with but one
+Surely you must wonder why there’s such affinity between dogs and man.
+We love cats and horses and some of us have birds, bunnies, or reptiles but every domestic species would happily return to the wild - with but one single exception.

 Jawbones Define Meat Eaters

 Here’s the deal.
 Neanderthal and Cro-Magnan man were both Homo Sapiens and they co-existed for a while but a recent study of their jaw bones reveals that only one began to eat meat.
 At the risk of offending my horse-owning friends, I’ll point out the obvious.
 Plant eaters are not as smart as meat eaters.

 Let me say that another way.
 Herbivores have only to graze to survive.
 Carnivores have to be smarter to catch food that can think, fight back, or run away.
 Every predator, from a saber tooth to today's domestic mouser has to stalk and outwit its prey.
 That takes cognitive skills the herbivore just doesn’t have.
 So when pre-man stumbled over a carcass and found meat to be good eating, he had to become smarter to get the fresh stuff.

 Nature always has an evolutionary answer.
 Meat is higher in protein.
 It stimulates cellular development which allowed prehistoric man's brain to grow, along with his “canine” teeth.

 So... our meat-eating ancestor became a dominant species and his vegan cousin became extinct.
 That's genetics for you.
 The meat eater survived and became – us.
 Or God created Adam and Eve.
 Or "mankind" is an intergalactic experiment in evolution.
 All of mankind's beliefs, religious and/or scientific, fit comfortably with these evolutionary facts.